 Craig knew there was something to learn; something special about her.
 He had a “crazy” idea: “What happens if I went every day?
 What happens if I never missed a day?”

 This was his first lesson.
 You can’t get to know anyone, especially anything about yourself unless you go to the same place over and over inside; and keep looking closely.

 So, Craig watched for all the little signs, of what was hidden away in this new world, the one she inhabited; the ways she’d learned to live.
 She was a lone soul, as Octopi are.
 Craig too was alone in this need to know himself again, and newly re-make his life.

 Much of this healing journey is about trust.
-Learning to trust yourself; and not be afraid of what you need to see.
-Just as the little Octopus learned to see that Craig was a friend; not an enemy.
+Learning to trust yourself; not be afraid of what you need to see.
+Just as the little Octopus learned to see Craig was a friend; not an enemy.

-Learning to Trust Yourself, Another & Your Longings To be Close
+Trusting Yourself & Your Longings To be Close

 The interesting things about this little creature were many.
 But, two stand out and are lessons to be learned.
 Curiosity and openness are vital.
 As is learning to trust another.

 This, the little Octopus was determined to do.
 She was scared but immediately curious.
 Feeling safe, she reached out an arm and explored Craig’s camera with all her tentacles.